-- a) Quizzes and Exams are based on the readings, videos, and assignments listed on the course schedule and posted to our online classroom. - b) Quizzes/Exams will close at midnight (11:59 p.m.) on Monday unless otherwise noted on the schedule. - c) You may take each quiz twice before the closing date. - d) You have unlimited chances to take the Exams before the closing date. - e) You cannot make up missed quizzes or exams; however, you can work ahead. - f) For issues with the content of the quizzes, let me know via email.
+Quizzes and Exams are based on the readings, videos, and assignments listed on the course schedule and posted to our online classroom.

+- a) You should use the same login information you use to login for registration - b) Quizzes/Exams will close at midnight (11:59 p.m.) on Monday unless otherwise noted on the schedule. - (1) You may take each quiz twice before the closing date.

+- (2) You have unlimited chances to take the Exams before the closing date. - c) You cannot make up missed quizzes or exams, however, you can work ahead. - d) For issues with the content of the quizzes, let me know via email.
 I do sometimes make mistakes, and Blackboard has messed up more than one quiz over the years.
-I'm more than happy to fix these things. - g) For technical problems with Blackboard, contact the EPCC Blackboard Help Desk at 1-888-296-0863 a) Prewritings are not accepted after the essay is turned in.
+I'm more than happy to fix these things. - e) For technical problems with Blackboard, contact the EPCC Help Desk (24/7) at 888-296-0863 b) There are other homework assignments that appear on the schedule, including discussions.